splunk/public-o11y-docs/sp-oncall/spoc-integrations/uptime-robot-integration-guide.rst

 usage please follow the link to our Knowledge Base article on the subject `here <https://help.victorops.com/knowledge-base/routing-keys/>`__.

-Once you’ve enabled the Uptime Robot Specific Endpoint you’re ready to move on to The Uptime Robot UI.
+Once you've enabled the Uptime Robot Specific Endpoint you're ready to move on to The Uptime Robot UI.

 --------------